 Location and Service Conditions: This position is based at Barr Lake State Park, 13401 Picadilly Rd, Brighton, CO 80603.

-- A living allowance of $16,502 distributed in biweekly payments of $717.48 during the term dates.
+- A living allowance of $12,000 divided and distributed in biweekly payments over the term dates (to be calculated once start date is finalized).
 Taxes are deducted and the living allowance is distributed by direct deposit to the member’s bank account.

 - $150/month housing stipend